New combo therapy shows promise for Hard-to-Treat breast cancer

 Summary

-This early-phase study tested a combination of the oral chemotherapy capecitabine and the immunotherapy drug cemiplimab in 13 people with hormone receptor-positive breast cancer that had spread.
-The goal was to find the safest dose and see if the combo could shrink tumors.
-While not a cure, the approach aims to better control the disease.
+This early-phase study tested a combination of two drugs—capecitabine (a chemotherapy pill) and cemiplimab (an immunotherapy)—in 13 people with hormone receptor-positive breast cancer that had spread.
+The main goal was to find the safest dose and see if the combo could shrink tumors.
+While not a cure, the approach aims to better control the disease in patients who have limited options.

 Disclaimer Read more